 The College works with area school, community, and youth organizations through a variety of programs and events that include:

 HIGH SCHOOL SUMMER ENRICHMENT PROGRAM

-Each week of the program consists of three days of research with an ACPHS faculty member, one day of instructional activities, and one day to tour regional pharmaceutical companies.
-For more information, please contact firstname.lastname@example.org.
+Each week of the full-time program consists of three days of research with an ACPHS faculty member, one day of instructional activities, and one day to tour regional pharmaceutical/biotech companies.
+For more information, please contact email@example.com.

 Albany Community Health Day

 Albany College of Pharmacy and Health Sciences will host the inaugural Albany Community Health Day (formerly the ACPHS Health & Wellness Expo) on Saturday, September 24, 2016 at the Capital South Campus Center at 20 Warren Street in Albany.
 The locations is also home to College Parkside Pharmacy, the school's student operated pharmacy.